mpcarr/vpx-light-controller/README.md

 	 - The speed param allows you to shift the colors in the palette over time.
 			 - A value of 0 or Null wont shift the colors at all during the sequence
 			 - Any other value e.g. 120 will shift the colors by 1 every 120ms.
+ - Palette with Sequence Runner
+	- ```lSeqTest.Palette = Array(paletteWithStops, "LeftToRight", 0)```
+			- Same params as above however this time they are assigned as an array to the palette property of the seq runner

 # Show Creator <a id="showCreator"></a>